carlo98/tello-ai-features/README.md

 The images can be acquired from telloCV.py ('f' for image to be labelled as 'free', 'b' for image to be labelled as 'blocked').

-Once the NN has been trained and saved in folder 'Collision_Avoidance/saved_models' as best_model.pth, one can activate the collision avoidance feature by pressing 'q' while in telloCV.py.
+Once the NN has been trained and saved in folder 'Collision_Avoidance/saved_models' as best_model.pth, one can activate the collision avoidance feature by pressing '1' while in telloCV.py.

 The NN provided in 'Collision_Avoidance/saved_models' has not been fully trained so pay attention please, it's there only to provide a starting point for transfer learning.